 Notice in the chart, if you apply the month after you turn 65, your coverage will start 2 months after you enroll.
 In this case, you applied in September (one month after your Birth Month) so coverage won’t start till November 1st (2 months after you enrolled)…skipping October (when you need it to start).

 The Solution: Go to Social Security before your birthday month and apply for free Medicare Part A. It will supplement your employer group plan and it doesn’t cost you anything so there is no reason for you NOT to take free Medicare Part A. Make sure you get a date and time stamped receipt that you were in the office.
 Because you can prove you were in the office, most times, Social Security will allow you to enroll in Part B the beginning of the next month.
 If you continue to run into roadblocks with the enrollment agent, don’t be afraid to ask for a supervisor to plead your case.

-More medicare plan info
+More Medicare health plan info

 WHAT IS THE BEST SUPPLEMENT OR MEDIGAP PLAN?

-Supplemental policies are issued from a private insurance companies.
-They are mandated to be the same (Plan F with Company A is the same as an Plan F with Company Z).
+Supplemental policies are issued from private insurance companies.
+They are mandated to be the same (Plan F with Company A is the same as a Plan F with Company Z).
 There are numerous MediGap plans and they are lettered A – N (not to be confused with the 4 Parts of Medicare).
 MediGap Supplements will cover SOME or ALL of what Medicare doesn’t cover (has to be Medicare approved).
 There are two things that can be different with Supplements: